OpenDevWorks/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->
+## Hi there 👋

+I'm Nana Emmanuel but I often go by Nael.
-OpenDevWorks is a hub for open-source projects.

-The goal is to build tools, libraries, and frameworks that empower developers, streamline workflows, provide better developer experience with known open-source tools and foster innovations.
+OpenDevWorks is a hub for my open-source projects, with the goal to build tools, libraries (and hopefully frameworks) that enhance developers day to day workflows, and provide a better developer experience with known tools.
+You could say it's a hub for working on ideas to solve issues I face when developing or working with some open-source tools that I believe can benefit the developer ecosystem.

+If you like some of my projects, remember to give a star and contributions are always welcomed.